xan1242/injector-arm64/README.md

 - `MakeBR` - for use with branches to memory areas further away than `0x7fffffc` - takes 3 instructions, uses register `X16`

-- `MakeBLR` - for use with calls to to memory areas further away than `0x7fffffc` - takes 3 instructions, uses register `X16`
+- `MakeBLR` - for use with calls to memory areas further away than `0x7fffffc` - takes 3 instructions, uses register `X16`

 ## TODO